DyversHands/www.DyversHands.com/_pages/thelaunch.md

 In the wider tradition of Alex Roberts' *For the Queen*.
 Safety tools adapted from the X-Card by John Stavropoulos.
 Cover photograph by Todd Trapani on Unsplash.

 ©2026 by Dyvers Hands Productions, LLC.
-Dyvers Hands™ is a trademark of Dyvers Hands Productions, LLC.
+Dyvers Hands™ and Auspice™ are trademarks of Dyvers Hands Productions, LLC.